Skip to main content

 }

-AdSense and Ad Manager policies require that interstitial-style placements must be clearly dismissible and must not trap users.
-Always include a visible close mechanism.
-Review AdSense program policies before deploying.
+AdSense and Ad Manager policy require interstitial-style placements to be clearly dismissible.
+Always include a visible close button.
+Review the AdSense program policies before deploying.

-An ad unit that sits naturally between paragraphs of an article or long-form content page. the format used by major publishers.
-It scrolls with the content and loads only when it enters the viewport.
+A unit that sits naturally between paragraphs of long-form content, the format used by major publishers.
+It scrolls with the article body.

 function InArticleAd() {